Rising cost of living in the UK

 Apprenticeship standards outline what an apprentice will be doing in a particular apprenticeship, and the skills that are required of them.
 Standards are developed by “trailblazer” groups that represent groups of employers and sector organisations, and will always include an end-point assessment.

 Standards have replaced apprenticeship frameworks which have been progressively phased out since the 2017/18 academic year.
+Since August 2020, all new apprenticeship starts have been on standards.
 Frameworks were developed by sector bodies and were primarily qualification-focused.

-Apprenticeship levy funds are used to pay for the training and assessment for employers paying the levy.
-Employers are able to transfer unused apprenticeship funds to non-levy paying employers.
-Since April 2019, employers have been able to transfer a maximum amount of 25% of their annual funds, and can make as many transfers as they wish.
+Levy-paying employers are able to transfer unused apprenticeship funds to other employers, including to those who do not pay the levy.
+Since April 2024, employers have been able to transfer a maximum amount of 50% of their annual funds, and can make as many transfers as they wish.

-Apprenticeships that have been started since June 2022 are generally funded in the following way:
+Apprenticeships are generally funded in the following way: